Stephen Kosslyn

 Stephen M. Kosslyn (born 1948) is an American psychologist and neuroscientist.
-He is a former chair of the psychology department and dean of social sciences at Harvard University.
-Kosslyn is currently the president of Active Learning Sciences, Inc., which helps institutions use AI to design, deliver, and assess active-learning based courses and educational programs.
-He is also Professor Emeritus at Harvard University.
+He is a former chair of the psychology department and dean of social sciences at Harvard University, where he is a professor emeritus.
+Kosslyn is also the president of Active Learning Sciences, Inc., which provides AI software to educational companies.

 Work

 Kosslyn was an early contributor to cognitive science and then was one of the founders of cognitive neuroscience.
-He is best known for his work on mental imagery, the neural bases of visual cognition, and the science of learning.
+His research areas include mental imagery, the neural bases of visual cognition, and the science of learning.

+Kosslyn's research addressed the "imagery debate," a long-standing controversy in cognitive science over whether mental images are depictive or propositional.
+Beginning with computational modelling studies in the 1970s and later incorporating neuroimaging and transcranial magnetic stimulation research, Kosslyn argued that multiple lines of evidence supported the depictive view of mental imagery.
+In 2015, he and Joel Pearson co-authored a paper The Heterogeneity of Mental Representation: Ending the Imagery Debate.

 Mental imagery

-Kosslyn investigated the nature of mental images (e.g., "seeing with the mind's eye"), through both empirical studies and theoretical models.
-For example, his studies demonstrated that people take longer to mentally scan greater distances across objects in their mental images, supporting the idea that mental images are in some ways like "mental pictures".
+Kosslyn has researched mental images.
+His studies demonstrated that people take longer to mentally scan greater distances across objects in their mental images.
 He also found that people could detect more details of objects in their mental images when they mentally "zoomed in" on them.
 In addition, he documented that the size and shape of the "mental screen" on which visualized objects appear is similar in scope and shape to the field of visual attention in perception (when actually seeing, not visualizing with eyes closed).
-He and his colleagues also demonstrated that depictive ("picture-like") visual mental imagery can be implemented in computational systems, thereby removing much of the vagueness of the concept of mental imagery.
-These models posited that visual mental imagery relies on four distinct sets of processing components, which underlie generating the image, maintaining it, transforming it, and interpreting it.
-Research findings have supported this analysis, for example by documenting selective deficits following damage to different brain areas.
+He and his colleagues also demonstrated that depictive visual mental imagery can be implemented in computational systems.
+These models posited that visual mental imagery relies on distinct sets of processing components.